swift-dns/swift-endpoint/README.md

 import Endpoint

 /// Define a domain name.
-The type will parse the domain name and store it in DNS wire-format internally. let domainName1 = try DomainName(string: "mahdibm.com") print(domainName1) /// prints "mahdibm.com"
+The type will parse the domain name and store it in DNS wire-format internally. let domainName1 = try DomainName("mahdibm.com") print(domainName1) /// prints "mahdibm.com"

-/// Define a non-ASCII domain. let domainName2 = try DomainName(string: "新华网.中国")
+/// Define a non-ASCII domain. let domainName2 = try DomainName("新华网.中国")
 print(domainName2) /// prints "新华网.中国"
 print(domainName2.debugDescription) /// prints "xn--xkrr14bows.xn--fiqs8s"

-/// Define a domain name containing an ip address. let domainName3 = try DomainName(string: "255.255.255.255")
-print(domainName3) /// prints "255.255.255.255"
+/// Define a domain name containing an ip address. let domainName3 = try DomainName("255.255.255.255") print(domainName3) /// prints "255.255.255.255"

 /// Define an ipv4 address.
 The type will parse the ip address into a UInt32 internally.